SpectralVectors/MindMapper/README.md

 # MindMapper
-Node-based text flowchart for Blender
+Node-based text and image flowchart for Blender

 Mindmap with shortcuts visible:
 ![screenshot](/Mindmap.png)